brain-score/vision/docs/source/modules/developer_clarifications.rst

     the ventral visual stream, and is chosen by scoring models on the public version of a benchmark (the private benchmark data is heldout for the BrainModel to be scored on).
 See the more technical docs `here <https://brain-score.readthedocs.io/en/latest/modules/model_interface.html>`_  for additional notes.

+4. This is a quick change to the docs.